How does Sprk work with the British Business Bank?

 - Building the modern, green economy financing groundbreaking solutions to climate change and helping smaller businesses transition to net zero so they thrive in a green future

-Although owned by the Government, British Business Investments is managed independently.
+Although owned by the Government, British Business Bank is managed independently.
 They choose investments based on gaps they see in the market, and continually look for new ways, and new partners, to address the challenges that smaller businesses face.